-Table 1 presents Mineral Resources estimated for Durusu for a range of cut off grades.
+Table 1 presents Mineral Resources estimated for Durusu.
 The figures in this table are rounded to reflect the precision of the estimates and include rounding errors.

 Assessment of the economic potential of the Durusu mineralization is at an early stage of evaluation.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic validity.
 The extents to which mining, metallurgical, marketing, infrastructure, permitting, marketing and other financial factors may affect the Mineral Resource estimates are not well defined.